jrthayer/Arcadum.Info/html/home/README.md

     - Section that contains an embedded twitter feed, copied from twitter

 ## Potential Improvements
-- [ ] Get navBar colors from the show files, currently using redundant array with duplicate information.
-Was done due to limitation of previous data storage.
+- [ ] Get navBar colors from the show files, currently using a redundant array with duplicate information.
+Was done due to limitations of previous data storage.

-- [ ] Seperate countdown & schedule functionality so it can be reused, currently all the functions and meaningful variables are not orgazined to be reused despite being in a function.
+- [ ] Separate countdown & schedule functionality so it can be reused, currently all the functions and meaningful variables are not organized to be reused despite being in a function.

 - [ ] Add feature to allow shows to be skipped for the week, currently the show has to be removed from the schedule to not be used by the countdown